 County Purchase of Santa Fe Canyon Ranch.
-In 2009, Santa Fe County acquired 470-acres of the Santa Fe Canyon Ranch property (also known as La Bajada Ranch) composed of several additional large parcels which comprise a total of approximately 1300 acres with an approved master plan for 156 single family residential units with a gross density of 2.58 acres per unit.
+In 2009, Santa Fe County acquired 470-acres of the Santa Fe Canyon Ranch property (also known as La Bajada Ranch) composed of several additional large parcels which comprise a total of approximately 1300 acres.
 The County has established a steering committee to review development options and potential uses.
-A 2010 survey of residents conducted by the County revealed a community preference for the property to be preserved as open space or developed with low-intensity land uses such as recreational facilities.
-The Master Plan was revised in 2014 to remove the large parcels and the remaining Master Plan consists of 470 acres.
+A 2010 survey of residents conducted by the County revealed a community preference for the property to be preserved as open space.
+Given the amount of time that has passed since the last survey was conducted a new survey should be conducted to reflect the current community preferences prior to any development.The Master Plan was revised in 2014 to remove the large parcels and the remaining Master Plan consists of 470 acres.

 Home Occupation Businesses: Home occupation businesses continue to play an important economic role in the community.
 About 8.1% of residents work from home according to American Community Survey 5-year estimates.
 Small home-business scaled business operations include agriculture, a lodging facility, a furniture maker, and an upholstery shop among others.
-While home businesses have the potential to increase opportunities for commercial and employment services, concerns remain about their neighborhood impacts.
-For example, an asphalt and seal coating home business in La Cienega raised community concerns several years ago when they expanded their business and added heavy equipment storage.
+While home businesses have the potential to increase opportunities for commercial and employment services, concerns remain about traffic, industrial uses of land and their neighborhood impacts.

 2.4.3 Agricultural Land Use

 The rich legacy of agricultural production in the planning area includes grazing in dry upland areas as well as harvesting food, herbs, and tree crops along the waterways and acequias.
 Today, agricultural traditions are highly valued by community members and continue to reinforce the planning area’s rural heritage and historic character.
-Many residents tend gardens and fruit trees which yield substantial harvest for their household consumption.
-Even so, conversion of irrigable agricultural land to residential uses and home sites combined with declines in water flows in the acequia systems have led to a decrease in agricultural production.
+Many residents tend gardens, livestock and fruit trees which yield substantial harvest for their household consumption.
+Even so, conversion of irrigable agricultural land to residential uses and home sites combined with declines in water flows in the acequia systems and groundwater contamination have led to a decrease in agricultural production.

 2.4.4 Commercial Land Use

 Commercial services and employment opportunities in the community are limited.
-Other than RV and mobile home parks, open-yard commercial operations, a small number of home-based craft studios and shops, and the weekend Flea Market and farmers market at the Downs, there are no grocery stores, gas stations, or retail services in the plan area.
+Other than RV and mobile home parks, open-yard commercial operations, a small number of home-based craft studios and shops, there are no grocery stores, gas stations, or retail services in the plan area.
 As Table 6 makes clear, the number of commercial establishments is low relative to the number of commercial establishments in other small communities in the County.

 Table 6: Commercial Land Use